mpeters-1/Labs/Lab 2 (Entity Relationship Diagrams)/ERD.md

     int copies_available FK
 }

-Here is some more information
+%%Here is some more information